 Project management (and business analysis) are about change: requirements change, businesses change, the people who run that business change, things get forgotten, people go on holiday…

 Best practice project management requires an agreed (with the governing body) and communicated method (to the entire team) for change control – including changes to requirements.

-An experienced BA will suggest a way to prioritize and agree requirements and eliminate the tussle for “my requirement is more important”.
-BAs can implement prioritization more succinctly, if the process for if and how new requirements will be integrated into the solution has been agreed upfront.
+An experienced BA will suggest a way to prioritise and agree requirements and eliminate the tussle for “my requirement is more important”.
+BAs can implement prioritisation more succinctly, if the process for if and how new requirements will be integrated into the solution has been agreed upfront.

-PRINCE2® is a registered trademark of AXELOS Limited PMP, CAPM and PMBOK are registered marks of the Project Management Institute, Inc. CBAP®, CCBA®, Business Analysis Body of Knowledge® and BABOK® are registered trademarks of International Institute of Business Analysis
+PRINCE2® is a registered trademark of AXELOS Limited PMP and PMBOK are registered marks of the Project Management Institute, Inc. CBAP®, CCBA®, Business Analysis Body of Knowledge® and BABOK® are registered trademarks of the International Institute of Business Analysis.